 I don’t think I’ll ever forget my first day of college.
 I vividly remember walking into the Helix not knowing a soul (great way to start) and sitting in the Helix for over two hours with all these different professionals of DCU telling us apprentices how great and wonderful college life can be.
 The first few days were a struggle.
 I didn’t know where any of my lectures were.
 Thankfully there were a lot of overly happy, smiley students walking around with t-shirts on that said “can I help?” on the back, they were a god sent!
 Even the first few lectures were challenging, not knowing what was going to be discussed in each lecture which was the polar opposite of going into a classroom of fewer than 30 students and picking up from where you left off the day before.

 So should you be nervous about starting college?
 Yes!
 I’d be slightly worried if you weren’t but being nervous is all part of the journey and don’t worry, it won’t last long.
-So for those who are sitting the Leaving Cert, worrying about college or for those who are still finding their feet – relax, just enjoy yourselves and enjoy the experience of college; it’s like no other!
+So for those who are nervous – relax, just enjoy yourselves and enjoy the experience of college; it’s like no other!
 Also, don’t forget that college doesn’t last forever so make the most of it!